mvs-develop/dev.bitshares.works/docs/bts_guide/tutorials/committee-fee-change.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^

 Let's assume we want to propose a new fee for the account creation operation.
-We want 5 BTS as basic fee and want premium names to cost 2000 BTS.
+We want 5 DNA as basic fee and want premium names to cost 2000 DNA.
 Additionally, a price per kbyte for the account creation transaction can be defined.
 We get

 .. code-block:: js